 FOR ALL PARTICULARS, APPLY AT THE OFFICE OF THE OWNERS, MESSRS.
 JOHN DONOVAN AND SONS, TRALEE.

 Life-size figures of actual passengers from the 1840's were created for Jeanie's passenger section, which was extremely small, with bunk beds lining each side, and little light.
 Above is a child; another figure re-created was Patrick Kearney, who sailed to Baltimore in 1849.
-Other figures included a fiddler, and Dr. Richard Blennerhassett, the ship's doctor, who was responsible for the fact that not a single crewmember or passenger was lost on any of Jeanie's voyages across the Atlantic (both shown below).
+Other figures included a fiddler, and Dr. Richard Blennerhassett, the ship's doctor, who was responsible for the fact that not a single crew member or passenger was lost on any of Jeanie's voyages across the Atlantic (both shown below), in contrast to the many lost lives on the "coffin" ships that sailed famine immigrants to America and Canada.
 These passenger photos were taken by my sister-in-law, Ann Hazlett.
 The average number of passengers on a voyage was 193, who traveled without toilets, privacy, and with little food, fresh air, heat, space and light.
 The average length of the voyage between Tralee, Ireland and Quebec, Canada was 47 days.

 The guided tour provided not only a visual re-creation of Jeanie's passengers, captain and doctor; there were also realistic sound effects, such as singing, coughing, babies crying, conversation between passengers, etc.